-The 10 Most Handsome Man in China | China Whisper
+The 10 Most Handsome Man in China

 8. Vic Chou (周渝民)

-Vic Chou is a actor, singer and model from Taiwan.
+Vic Chou is an actor, singer and model from Taiwan.
 He is famous as one member of the famous boy band F4, and has starred in many Taiwanese films and TV series.

 9. Jay Chou (周杰伦)

 Jay Chou is a singer and actor from Taiwan.
 Chou integrates Chinese with Western music to create songs that fuse R&B, rock and pop genres.
 He composes all his own songs, as well as songs for other singers.
+Check this song list to see his most famous songs.

 10. Liu Ye (刘烨)

-Liu Ye is an excellent actor who has starred in lots of movies such as Curse of Golden Flower and City of Life and Death.
+Liu Ye is an excellent Chinese actor who has starred in lots of movies such as Curse of Golden Flower and City of Life and Death.

+Do you know other handsome Chinese man?
+Please share in the comment sections below.

 Leehom Wang is soo cute